vega/vega-lite/site/docs/bin.md

 }
 ```

-Channel definition's `bin` property can be either a boolean value or a bin property definition object.
 If `bin` is `true`, default binning parameters will be applied.

-The `bin` property definition object contains the following properties:
+To customize binning parameters, `bin` can be set to a bin definition object, which contains the following properties:

 | Property      | Type          | Description    |
 | :------------ |:-------------:| :------------- |